dax8it/ATJIUJITSU-REAL-NEW/content/blog/grappling-industries-tournament-feb-2019.md

 ![](/img/congrats-roberto.jpg)

 **Congrats to Roberto for taking Gold today at Grappling Industries.
-A true beast on the mats and one of the nicest guys off the mats.**
+A true beast on the mats and one of the nicest guys off the mats!**